 Since Seattle is further south than Vancouver, it takes a half-day longer to get to its first stop in Alaska.
 If your first scheduled stop is Juneau, the capital, it will take 1-1/2 days to reach the Alaskan city.

 So, instead of arriving at 9 am, vessels dock at noon or 1 pm instead.
-While this may not seem like a big deal, I have been to Juneau four times, and it’s a port that offers the most shore excursions.
+While this may not seem like a big deal, Juneau offers the most shore excursions.
+So, I like to have maximum hours to take advantage of them.

 Must-visit Mendenhall Glacier requires a shuttle to access it, and the last return bus leaves at 5:30 pm.